When procuring a penetration test, you need to have complete confidence in the provider you choose to perform the assessment.

 Penetration testing (also referred to as pen testing) is a type of ethical hacking engagement designed to identify and address security vulnerabilities in networks, systems and applications.
 Pen testing takes different forms and can cover many areas.
 However, not all penetration testing companies work to the same standards, so there can be an inherent risk in allowing a provider to access important assets and data.

-A CREST penetration test is an assessment conducted by a CREST-accredited provider.
-CREST accreditation demonstrates that a company conducts and documents penetration testing in accordance with the highest legal, ethical and technical standards.
+A CREST penetration test is an assessment conducted by a CREST-registered penetration tester.
+CREST certification demonstrates that a pen testing company conducts and documents penetration testing in accordance with the highest legal, ethical and technical standards.

 Who is CREST?

 The Council for Registered Ethical Security Testers (CREST) is an international not-for-profit accreditation and certification body which represents and supports the technical information security market.
-CREST provides internationally recognised accreditation for organisations and professional level certification for individuals who provide penetration testing and other services such as cyber incident response, threat intelligence and Security Operations Centre (SOC) services.
-To achieve CREST accreditation, companies must undergo a rigorous assessment of business processes, data security and security testing methodologies.
+CREST certification is an internationally recognised accreditation for organisations, as well as a professional level certification for individuals who provide penetration testing and other services such as cyber incident response, threat intelligence and Security Operations Centre (SOC) services.
+To achieve CREST certification, companies must undergo a rigorous assessment of business processes, data security and security testing methodologies.

 What is a CREST-certified company?

-Every CREST member company is required to submit policies, processes and procedures relating to their service provision to CREST for assessment.
-Gaining and maintaining CREST certification is an ongoing process rather than a one-time step – member organisations are required to submit an application annually, with a full reassessment required every three years.
+All CREST members are required to submit policies, processes and procedures relating to their service provision to CREST for assessment.
+Achieving and maintaining CREST certification is an ongoing process rather than a one-time step – member organisations are required to submit an application annually, with a full reassessment required every three years.

-Each CREST member company signs up to a binding and enforceable company code of conduct, which includes processes for resolving complaints.
+Each CREST member company signs up to a binding and enforceable company code of conduct, a mandate that includes processes for resolving potential complaints.

 “There are many benefits in procuring penetration testing services from a trusted, certified external company who employ professional, ethical and highly technically competent individuals.
 CREST member companies are certified penetration testing organisations who fully meet these requirements, having been awarded the gold standard in penetration testing, building trusted relationships with their clients.” – CREST

 CREST-certified pen testing services provide assurance that the entire pen testing process will be conducted to the highest legal, ethical and technical standards.
-The CREST pen testing process follows best practice in key areas such as preparation & scoping, assignment execution, post technical delivery and data protection.
+The CREST pen testing process follows best practice in key areas such as scoping, reconnaissance, preparation, execution, technical delivery, reporting and data protection.

-CREST penetration testing is typically carried out by, or under the supervision of, CREST-registered penetration testers.
+CREST penetration testing is carried out by, or at least supervised by, CREST-registered penetration testers.
 CREST-registered or certified penetration testers are required to pass a series of rigorous exams to prove their skill, knowledge and competence and must re-sit them every three years.
 CREST pen testers also have to complete between 6,000 hours (CREST-registered) and 10,000 hours (CREST-certified) of regular and frequent professional experience.

 2. Greater customer assurance

-Companies are often asked to demonstrate the security and safety of their data to their customers.
+Organisations are often tasked by their customers to demonstrate the security and safety of their confidential data.
 Using a CREST-accredited penetration testing provider enables them to prove that they are adhering to security best practices to protect their data.
 Commissioning a CREST member company may also provide a commercial advantage when bidding for contracts.

 3. Supports regulatory compliance

-A CREST pen test supports information security requirements such as the GDPR, the ISO 27001 standard and the Payment Card Industry Data Security Standard (PCI DSS).
+A CREST pen test supports information security requirements such as the GDPR, ISO 27001, NIS Regulations and PCI DSS.
 A pen test may be specified directly by a particular regulation or indirectly by the need to assess and evaluate the effectiveness of technical and organisational controls.
 Learn more about the requirements for penetration testing in our compliance guide.

 4. Globally recognised accreditation